Find free Miami-Dade County public records through county and municipal agencies in a matter of minutes.

 Phone: (305)687-2500

-How To Tell If Someone Is Married or Divorced in Miami-Dade County
+How To Tell if Someone Is Married or Divorced in Miami-Dade County FL

 Miami-Dade County public records allow individuals to check if someone is married or divorced and to obtain marriage, divorce, and annulment certificates through the Bureau of Vital Statistics of the Florida Department of Health — all of which can be ordered from the bureau either in person or by mail.3